akshew/NiNi-Privacy/README.md

-## Privacy Policy for NINI Bot
+## Privacy Policy for Eleven Bot

 ### Introduction
-Welcome to NINI, your minimalist music companion on Discord.
+Welcome to Eleven, your minimalist music companion on Discord.
 We respect your privacy and are committed to protecting your personal data.
-This privacy policy will inform you about how we handle your data when you use NINI.
+This privacy policy will inform you about how we handle your data when you use Eleven.

 ### Data We Collect
-NINI collects the following types of data to provide and improve its services:
+Eleven collects the following types of data to provide and improve its services:

 1. **User Commands and Message Content:**
    - Data: Commands issued to the bot (e.g., play, pause, skip) and song requests.